 Takeaway 1: It helps to be later in the alphabet

-For some unknown reason (regional linguistic differences?), you’re better off on average if you’re in an N-Z city (48 micrograms) rather than an A-M city (66 micrograms).
+For some unknown reason (regional linguistic differences?), you’re better off on average if you’re living in an N-Z city in India (48 micrograms) rather than an A-M city (66 micrograms).

 Takeaway 2: Only one city is under the WHO annual limit

 The World Health Organization’s annual limit is 10 micrograms/m3.
-Only one city came in under that limit—Tezpur, Assam.
+Only one city in India came in under that limit—Tezpur, Assam.
+That means, from this data, Tezpur has the best air quality in India.

 Maybe 10 micrograms is a ridiculous, unattainable limit?
 It’s true that my university’s city, Chicago, is above that limit (12 micrograms), although New York City is just below it (9 micrograms).
 Many major developed cities are around 10 micrograms.